andbuitra/connect/README.md

-RDP and VNC Client designed for elementary OS
+RDP and VNC Client designed for elementary OS using Python and PyGObject